-General-purpose Surface devices running Long-Term Servicing Branch (LTSB) are not supported.
-As a general guideline, if a Surface device runs productivity software, such as Microsoft Office, it is a general-purpose device that does not qualify for LTSB and should instead run Current Branch (CB) or Current Branch for Business (CBB).
+General-purpose Surface devices in the Long-Term Servicing Channel (LTSC) are not supported.
+As a general guideline, if a Surface device runs productivity software, such as Microsoft Office, it is a general-purpose device that does not qualify for LTSC and should instead be on the Semi-Annual Channel.

 For more information about the servicing branches, see Overview of Windows as a service.

-LTSB prevents Surface devices from receiving critical Windows 10 feature updates and certain non-security servicing updates.
-Customers with poor experiences using Surface devices in the LTSB configuration will be instructed to upgrade to CB or CBB.
+LTSC prevents Surface devices from receiving critical Windows 10 feature updates and certain non-security servicing updates.
+Customers with poor experiences using Surface devices in the LTSC configuration will be instructed to switch to the Semi-Annual Channel.
 Furthermore, the Windows 10 Enterprise LTSB edition removes core features of Surface devices, including seamless inking and touch-friendly applications.
 It does not contain key in-box applications including Microsoft Edge, OneNote, Calendar or Camera.
 Therefore, productivity is impacted and functionality is limited.
-LTSB is not supported as a suitable servicing solution for general-purpose Surface devices.
+LTSC is not supported as a suitable servicing solution for general-purpose Surface devices.

-General-purpose Surface devices are intended to run CB or CBB to receive full servicing and firmware updates and forward compatibility with the introduction of new Surface features.
-With CB, feature updates are available as soon as Microsoft releases them.
-Customers in the CBB servicing model receive the same build of Windows 10 as those in CB, at a later date.
+General-purpose Surface devices are intended to run on the Semi-Annual Channel to receive full servicing and firmware updates and forward compatibility with the introduction of new Surface features.
+In the Semi-Annual Channel, feature updates are available as soon as Microsoft releases them.

-Surface devices in specialized scenarios–such as PCs that control medical equipment, point-of-sale systems, and ATMs–may consider the use of LTSB.
+Surface devices in specialized scenarios–such as PCs that control medical equipment, point-of-sale systems, and ATMs–might consider the use of LTSC.
 These special-purpose systems typically perform a single task and do not require feature updates as frequently as other devices in the organization.